 The Bottom Line

-Selling for cash is an exchange: you are trading maximum theoretical profit for absolute certainty, speed, and zero headaches.
+Selling for cash is an exchange: you are trading maximum theoretical profit for more certainty, speed, and fewer repair or showing headaches.

 How to Spot a Legitimate Cash Buyer in Florida